DonnyJones/AdblockerForTwitch/README.md

 How does it work?

-The extension works by finding an ad-free Twitch stream source and replacing the ad with the ad-free version.
-The ad-free version will be limited to 480p.
-Once the ad is finished, the Twitch stream will automatically revert to the original video quality.
+The extension works by finding an ad-free Twitch stream source.

 Twitch Ads will be blocked for pre-rolls and mid-rolls and also on VOD's.
 We also block third party trackers.